 There are many available options to learn online.
 You can watch videos on Youtube, find online courses on Udemy or Coursera, or use a tutoring platform.
-Unlike other available options, tutoring platforms combine virtual learning with one-on-one mentoring.
+Unlike other available options, these platforms combine virtual learning with one-on-one mentoring.
 Being able to communicate with a teacher is an effective way to learn a new subject.
 And technology makes tutoring accessible to everyone.

 Obviously, only the best products have a chance to attract the attention of spoilt for choice customers.